-- who is also the UK Senior Accounting Officer, supported by the Head of Group Finance and Group Tax function. - Day to day implementation of the strategy rests with the Finance functions of the respective Renishaw group companies, supported by the Group Tax function and external tax advisors where appropriate (for example, where there is not sufficient in-house expertise or in areas of complexity or uncertainty).
+- Day to day implementation of the strategy rests with the Finance functions of the respective Renishaw regions and group companies, supported by the Group Tax function and external tax advisors where appropriate (for example, where there is not sufficient in-house expertise or in areas of complexity or uncertainty).
 It is the responsibility of the local Finance Director, Finance Manager or other individual, where delegated, of each company to ensure that there are robust tax compliance processes in place, with appropriate financial controls and, as a result, all tax returns are correct, properly completed and submitted to the relevant tax authority, and taxes paid, by the required deadlines. - The Renishaw plc Board generally receives updates on tax risks on a quarterly basis, and also biannually via the Audit Committee as part of the interim and year-end financial reporting processes.
-In addition, the Group Finance Director, the Head of Group Finance and the Group Tax Manager hold interim meetings to discuss the Group's tax affairs and to assess the tax impact of business developments.
+In addition, the Group Finance Director, the Group Financial Controller and the Group Tax Manager hold interim meetings to discuss the Group's tax affairs and to assess the tax impact of business developments.